 Healthy Thoughts.
 Our power to live a pleasurable life lies in our willingness to focus our attention on thoughts, people, places, experiences, our senses and events that are joyful, fun, sensuous, and uplifting.
 Our most sensual/sexual organ is our mind.

 In a nutshell, the health benefits of sex, self pleasure, healthy thoughts and orgasms are practically endless.
 Yet, in planning our New Year’s resolutions, how many of us are declaring, “I think I’ll plan time in my busy week to self pleasure, have more orgasms or have more sex with my lover” in fulfilling my 2010 health and self-improvement goals?

 While exercise on a regular basis is important to your health, sex and sensuality can do so much more for you and or your relationship.
 So before signing on any dotted line for a new gym membership, consider how the time allotted to a gym could be far more effective for your relationships or your luscious self esteem in your own bedroom.

 Hopefully it’s a workout plan and intention you’re likelier to stick to.

-For assistance in making 2010 a year of full of pleasure and sensuality please call for safe, comfortable one-on-one sensuality coaching or hormone balance education.
+For assistance in making every year full of pleasure and sensuality please call for safe, comfortable one-on-one sensuality coaching or hormone balance education.
 I have some wonderful workshops coming up or you can book me to speak to your club or organization.